mconnor/mikeconnors-awesome-monorepopo/apps/mike-blog/src/pages/resume.md

 ---
 title: Hello, World
-layout: ../layouts/Layout.astro
+layout: ../layouts/MarkdownPostLayout.astro
 ---

 # I am Michael Connor - React Native developer

 I am a Frontend developer with twenty years experience developing applications for the auto, pharmaceutical, entertainment, and advertising industries.
 Which is to say, I was a Flash dev and now... i'm a React Native developer.

+## More info

-I have been working with Hybrid building a mobile marketing app for the Cannabis industry for the last couple of years.
+I have been working with Hybrid building a mobile marketing app for the Cannabis industry for the last couple of years. x
 My current and preferred tech stack is:

 - React